 Packing cubes are one of the most popular pieces of travel gear among frequent travelers.
 They help travelers pack more efficiently and stay organized–whether going carry-on only or planning for longer trips with a big suitcase.

-Eagle Creek packing cubes are another popular option.
+Eagle Creek packing cubes are a great option.
 Check out the 3-piece starter set here or even more Eagle Creek packing cube options here.
-Eagle Creek incorporates sustainability into the philosophy of their business and is committed to making quality products.
-“We are keenly aware of the environmental impact of everything we produce and so strive to minimize material waste, and source and manufacture with the least environmentally impactful materials…We make gear that lasts to lessen the amount of waste in landfills.”
+Eagle Creek incorporates sustainability into the philosophy of their business and is committed to making quality products that last longer and minimize landfill waste.

 Clothing & Accessories Gift Ideas

 Embrace Cotopaxi’s “gear for good” philosophy and support sustainable poverty alleviation through your clothing purchase.
-They have activewear and outerwear for men and women.
-Check out the classic llama t-shirt (for men or for women) or their full product line on their website.
+They have active wear and outerwear for men and women.
+Check out the classic llama t-shirt (for men or for women).

-Shop the social good company Sevenly and get stylish clothes that support a charitable cause that’s important to you.
+Shop the social good company Sevenly for clothes that support a charitable cause that’s important to you.
 You’ll see which charity your purchase supports in the description of each product.
 Find out how Sevenly works, and check out the environment or humanitarian lines to support worldwide sustainable causes.